codegp/google-cloud-go-transaction-generator/README.md

 ##### Define a config.yaml

 ```
-receiverPackage: receiverpackage # package in which the generated code will live
+outputPackage: outputpackage # package in which the generated code will live
 receiver: MyClient # struct that has a DatastoreClient getter
 generators:
   - modelPackageName: exampleModels